Peer support: For veterans with PTSD

 These findings have been put into practice through a peer support program for veterans in the Sonora, Stockton, and Modesto VA outpatient clinics.
 The clinics are part of the Palo Alto Veterans Affairs Healthcare System that extend to more rural parts of northern California.
 The program is funded through grants in support of new treatment approaches to serve veterans in rural, traditionally underserved areas.
 Leadership for the program comes from the Menlo Park division of the Palo Alto VA system.

 The peer support program has been operational since 2012 with over 268 unique veterans seen between 2012 and 2015.
 The two peer support providers involved in the program are veterans of the Vietnam and Iraq wars, respectively, and after having recovered from their own mental health disorders utilize their experiences to help their fellow veterans.
 The two providers have been responsible for leading between 5 and 7 groups each week as well as conducting telephone outreach and one-on-one engagement visits.
 These services have successfully helped to augment the often overburdened mental health treatment teams at the central valley outpatient VA clinics.

 The peer support program has been described in several publications.
-A personal story of success was featured in Stanford Medicine magazine and the collaborative nature of the program was described in the recently published book, Partnerships for Mental Health.
+A personal story of success was featured in Stanford Medicine magazine and the collaborative nature of the program was described in the book, Partnerships for Mental Health.

 For people at work

 Trauma risk management (TRiM) is a work-place based peer support for use in helping to protect the mental health of employees who have been exposed to traumatic stress.
 The TRiM process enables non-healthcare staff to monitor and manage colleagues.
 TRiM peer support training provides TRiM Practitioners with a background understanding of psychological trauma and its effects.
 TRiM was developed in the UK by military mental health professionals including Professor Neil Greenberg.
 There have been numerous scientific publications on the use of TRiM which have demonstrated it to be an acceptable and effective method of peer support.
-Similar to TRiM, the sustaining resilience at work (StRaW) peer support system is delivered by trained peers who are able to assist colleagues exposed to significant non-traumatic stressors, originating either at work or at home, and either support and mentor them or help them access professional support.
+Similar to TRiM, the sustaining resilience at work (StRaW) peer support could increase recognition among coworkers and managers about the significance of supporting fellow workers in applying their recently acquired knowledge and abilities on the job..
 StRaW was developed by March on Stress Ltd and early research again shows it to be a credible and effective way of supporting staff at work.